cosmos/ibc/spec/ics-024-host-requirements/README.md

 `Path` is as defined above. `Value` is an arbitrary bytestring encoding of a particular data structure.
 Encoding details are left to separate ICSs.

 These functions MUST be permissioned to the IBC handler module (the implementation of which is described in separate standards) only, so only the IBC handler module can `set` or `delete` the paths that can be read by `get`.
-This can possibly be implemented as a sub-store (prefixed key-space) of a larger key-value store used by the entire state machine.
+This can possibly be implemented as a sub-store (prefixed key-space) of a larger key/value store used by the entire state machine.

 Host state machines MUST provide two instances of this interface - a `provableStore` for storage read by (i.e. proven to) other chains,